Small Business SEO and Content Marketing often considered two separate marketing concepts.

 But how can you get there?
 Ultimately, using your SEO insights helps.
 Keyword research may reveal that most users search for a specific topic within your industry, which gives you direction on what your next blog post or long-form white paper should be about.
 As an added bonus, writing on that topic also improves your SEO.

-Integrating SEO and Content Marketing
+Integrating Search Engine Optimisation and Content Marketing

 To be successful in one, you need to prioritise the other.
 And to integrate both, you need a professional partner that can both build you an SEO-friendly website, and provide you with the content marketing framework to power it on a consistent basis.